lrcfmd/ICSDClient/README.md

 # ICSDClient
 A python interface for accessing the ICSD API Client with the requests library.
 Please visit the [Fitz-Karlsruhe website](https://icsd.fiz-karlsruhe.de/index.xhtml) for further details on accessing the API.

-Note that the ICSD internal database ID for each cif file is not the same as the ICSD collection code.
-A search must first be performed for a collection code (or list of collection codes) and then retrieved using the resultant IDs.

 ## Setup

 Clone the repository to a local directory and install the dependencies (recommendation is inside a python virtual environment)